 The Supreme Court leaves Indian Child Welfare Act intact

-The U.S. Supreme Court has rejected all challenges to the Indian Child Welfare Act, handing a massive win to Native American tribes.
+The U.S. Supreme Court, defying predictions, upheld the Indian Child Welfare Act Thursday.

-The 7-2 opinions, written by Justice Amy Coney Barrett, left the statute entirely intact.
-Justices Thomas and Alito dissented.
+By a 7-to-2 vote, the court upheld the law's preferences for Native tribes when Indian children are adopted, ruling that the law does not discriminate on the basis of race and does not impermissibly impose a federal mandate on traditionally state-regulated areas of power.

-The case pit several prospective adoptive parents and the state of Texas against the act — a federal law aimed at preventing Native American children from being separated from their extended families and their tribes.
+ICWA has stood as a landmark law since it was enacted over 45 years ago after a congressional investigation found that over one-third of all Native children had been removed from their tribal homes and placed with non-Indian families and institutions with no ties to the tribes.

 The tribes saw these actions as a threat to their very existence, and Congress agreed.
 In response, Congress passed the Indian Child Welfare Act of 1978, known by the acronym "ICWA."

-But in the case before the court, the state of Texas and several families who are adopting American Indian children challenged the law in court.
+But in the case before the court, the state of Texas and several families who are adopting American Indian children challenged the law.
 They contended it amounts to an unconstitutional racial preference, and that the federal law impermissibly intrudes on state autonomy.

 The Biden administration, like past administrations of both political parties, defended the law.
 Citing a string of precedents dating back to the early days of the republic, the government said that ICWA draws classifications based not on race but on connections to tribal groups.
 And under the Constitution, those tribal groups are separate sovereign nations, essentially a political group.